andcoa/SQLInjection/README.md

-# Exploiting a SQL injection
+# Exploiting a SQL Injection

 Automate performing an SQL injection using Python.